MaurCardoso/Arduino-to-measurement-of-light-scattering-of-sol-gel-process/Readme.txt

 2) Install Required libraries

-Go to the folder where your project files are located (the folder containing ABEL.py, setup.py, ABEL.ico, and Main_Window.py).
+Go to the folder where your project files are located (the folder containing ORLS.py, setup.py, ORLS.ico, and Main_Window.py).
 Click on the address bar of the folder and type:

 cmd